 - Fruits are cooked to removes excess water and then cooked in sugar.

 - Fruits are cooked in a solution of alcohol and sugar.

 - Sugar is used with salt for the preservation of foods.

 Drying of the food for preservation involves heating the food at a temperature that is high enough to dry out the moisture but low enough not to cook the food.
 Drying or dehydrating the food retains all the nutrients while substantially reducing its weight.

-An electric dehydrator is excellent equipment for drying the foods.
-It comes with a thermostat and built-in fan to assist even circulation of air.
+An electric dehydrator is an excellent equipment for drying the foods.
+It comes with a thermostat and a built-in fan to assist even the circulation of air.
 If you do not have a dehydrator, you can dry food under the sun but this is a long process and does not promise excellent results.

 Dry Salting Of Food:

 This method of drying food is basically a fermentation process in which thin strips of meat or vegetables are covered with dry salt to draw out water.
 The strips are then pounded to further break the cell walls and release juices that would submerge the food strips in the resulted brine.